-If you live paycheck to paycheck, you can easily find yourself struggling to put cheap healthy meals together when the money starts to run out.
-Cooking for a family isn’t always easy, especially when you have to count coins and stretch dollars as far as they will go.
+If you live paycheck to paycheck plan, you can easily find yourself struggling to put cheap healthy food plan together when the money budget starts to run out.
+Cooking for a family isn’t always easy, especially when you have to count coins and spend dollars as far as they will go.
 But the good news is, there are ways to help stretch out your food budget between paydays no matter how tight funds may seem.
-Take a look below at 25 ways to stretch your food budget between paydays so you can make the most of your money and feed your family for less.
+Take a look below at 25 ways to stretch your food budget between paydays so you can make the most of your cash and feed your family for less.

 25 Ways to Make Cheap Healthy Meals Between Pay Days

 1. Price match.

-If you see a sale on bananas at Store A which is 20 miles away, see if Store B which is down the street will price match.
-This way you get the same great deal and don’t have to waste any of your budget on gas.
+If you see a sale on bananas at a grocery Store A which is 20 miles away, see if grocery Store B which is down the street will price match.
+This way you get the same great deal and don’t have to spend any of your food budget on gas.
 If you have a Walmart nearby, they price match.
 You can see the price match policy on their website.

 2. Take surveys on Swagbucks.

 Spend a few minutes a day taking a survey on Swagbucks and redeem your points for restaurant gift cards.
-This way you have those to spend when money starts to run low.
+This way you have those to spend when food budget starts to run low.

 3. Stock up on canned goods.

 Canned goods can typically be purchased for less than $1 each.
-Stock up on these when you see a good sale so you can make a quick meal of soup, vegetables, chili, or beans when funds are low.
+Stock up on these when you see a good sale so you can make a quick meal plan of soup, vegetables, chili, or beans when food budget funds are low.

 4. Get creative with canned goods.